-Grade 11, 12, Prerequisite: 223-BIOLOGY and 237-CHEMISTRY

-Genetics is an upper level life science elective which studies the principles of heredity.
+Grade 11, 12, Prerequisite: 223-BIOLOGY and 237-CHEMISTRY (or 207-Physical Science with teacher recommendation) Genetics is an upper level life science elective which studies the principles of heredity.
 Units include the structure and function of DNA, the history of genetics as a science, Mendalian genetics, variation and diversity in populations, genetic diseases, the Human Genome project and biotechnology.
 This is a laboratory course and students are exposed to genetics experiments and some biotechnology concepts and skills.

-AP BIOLOGY (Weighted Grading Scale) 1.0 Credit/ Yearlong Course
+AP BIOLOGY (Weighted Grading Scale)

 Grade 11, 12.
-Prerequisite: Semester grades of B or higher in 223-BIOLOGY and 237-CHEMISTRY and recommendation/ endorsement of student's Chemistry teacher and/or Biology teacher.
+Prerequisite: Semester grades of B or higher in 223-BIOLOGY and 237-CHEMISTRY and recommendation/endorsement of student's Chemistry teacher and/or Biology teacher.
 FEE: AP Exam cost, approx. \$90.00.
 This course is offered on campus at SMSA.
 AP Biology is an introductory college-level biology course.
 It is a very rigorous course at the high school level.
+This course is challenging and content heavy.
+Students are expected to rigorous course at the high school level.
+This course is challenging and content heavy.
+Students are expected to prepare and do assigned work outside of class time to maximize classroom learning and success per AP standards.
 Students cultivate their understanding of biology through inquiry-based investigations as they explore topics like evolution, energetics, information storage and transfer, and system interactions.
 Students are prepared to take the AP Exam in Biology offered in May each year.
 Successful results with the AP Exam will enable students to apply for college credit at colleges and universities that accept AP results.
 Practice tests with sample problems will be introduced during the course as part of a student's AP Exam preparation.

-290 COLLEGE PHYSICS (Weighted Grading Scale) 1.0 Credit/ Yearlong Course (Dual College Credit 5.0 Credits) Grade 12, Prerequisites: Successful completion of 547-PRE-CALCULUS or concurrent enrollment in 547-PRE-CALCULUS.
-MARIAN See "Cooperative Dual Credit Program with Marian University" in Appendix A for complete eligibility requirements.
+COLLEGE PHYSICS (Weighted Grading Scale) 1.0 Credit/ Yearlong Course (Dual College Credit 5.0 Credits) Grade 12, Prerequisites: Successful completion of 547-PRE-CALCULUS or concurrent enrollment in 547-PRE-CALCULUS.
+See "Cooperative Dual Credit Program with Marian University" in Appendix A for complete eligibility requirements.
 FEE: Requires payment of Marian University tuition of \$99 per college credit (\$495)